Infrastructure

 The project will be completed at a cost of Sh13.6 billion.

-The long-awaited upgrade of the Kwa Jomvu–Mariakani road into a four- and six-lane dual carriageway is finally underway after securing Sh13.6 billion from financiers.
+The long-awaited upgrade of the Kwa Jomvu–Mariakani road into a four- and six-lane dual carriageway is now underway after securing Sh13.6 billion from financiers.

-The project, backed by European financiers, is the second phase of the Mombasa-Mariakani (A109) Road Project, involving the dualling of the 41 km road between the two locations.
+The project, backed by European financiers, is the second phase of the Mombasa-Mariakani (A109) Road Project, which involves dualling the 41 km stretch between the two locations.

-Phase one of the project—Mombasa–Kwa Jomvu—nicknamed the Mombasa Jomvu Superhighway by residents of Kwa Jomvu, spanning 12 km, was completed in 2022 by the Third Engineering Bureau of China City Construction Group Co.
-Ltd at a cost of Sh6.5 billion.
+Phase one of the project—Mombasa–Kwa Jomvu—nicknamed the Mombasa Jomvu Superhighway by residents, spans 12 km and was completed in 2022 by the Third Engineering Bureau of China City Construction Group Co.
+Ltd, at a cost of Sh6.5 billion.

-The Kwa Jomvu–Mariakani road is part of the Northern Corridor modernisation initiative, which includes the Mombasa–Kilifi Road, Kitale–Morpus Road, and the Isebania-Kisii-Ahero highway.
+The Kwa Jomvu–Mariakani road is part of the broader Northern Corridor upgrade, alongside the Mombasa–Kilifi, Kitale–Morpus, and Isebania–Kisii–Ahero roads.

 The project is being financed under the Global Gateway EU–Africa Strategy, with the European Investment Bank (EIB Global) and German Development Bank (KfW) providing concessional loans of Sh13.6 billion (€100 million).

-The European Union (EU) is providing a Sh2.7 billion (€20 million) grant, with the Kenyan government contributing a similar amount.
+The European Union (EU) is providing a Sh2.7 billion (€20 million) grant, with the Kenyan government matching the amount.

 RELATED: ‘Team Europe’ to Build Sh47bn Green BRT in Nairobi

-Speaking at the launch of the project in Mariakani on Saturday, President William Ruto thanked European financiers for their role in the development of transport infrastructure in the country.
+Speaking at the launch of the project in Mariakani on March 2, 2025, President William Ruto thanked European financiers for supporting the development of Kenya’s infrastructure.

-“I would like to thank our Team Europe partners for their support in developing and expanding this road infrastructure, which will ease the movement of goods to and from the port,” Ruto said.
+“I would like to thank our Team Europe partners for their support in developing and expanding this road, which will ease the movement of goods to and from the port,” Ruto said.

-Jozef Sikela, EU Commissioner for International Partnerships, described the project as quality infrastructure that will drive Kenya’s economic growth and enhance trade in East Africa.
+Jozef Sikela, EU Commissioner for International Partnerships, described the project as quality infrastructure that will drive Kenya’s economic growth and enhance regional trade.

-“This Global Gateway project is a great example of quality infrastructure made possible by the cooperation between the Kenyan government and the European Union,” he said.
+“This Global Gateway project is a great example of quality infrastructure made possible by the cooperation between the Kenyan government and the European Union,” Sikela said.

 Kristina Laarmann, Director of KfW in Nairobi, said that beyond improving traffic flow and reducing transport costs, the project will create jobs both during and after construction.